Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 I can’t begin to explain how critical a good day pack is for your Kilimanjaro packing list.

-It’s where you’ll keep everything from water, tissues, snacks, sunscreen, a camera, and an extra layer to put on when you’re trekking between camps.
+It’s where you’ll keep everything from water, tissues, snacks, sunscreen, a camera, and extra layers when you’re trekking between camps.

 3L Camelbak / Hydration bladder

-A hydration bladder is an easy and convenient way to store your water in your day pack – no Kilimanjaro packing list is complete without one.
+A water bladder is an easy and convenient way to store your water in your day pack.
+No Kilimanjaro packing list is complete without one.

-A 3-liter pack is a good size but make sure it’s a good quality item as the seal can break if you opt for a cheaper alternative.
+A 3-liter hydration pack is a good size, but make sure it’s a good quality item, as the seal can break if you opt for a cheaper alternative.

 1L water bottle

-In the evenings, this water bottle can double up as a hot water bottle, so it needs to be good quality and able to withstand being filled daily with boiling water.
+In the evenings, this water bottle can double up as a hot water bottle.
+It needs to be good quality and able to withstand being filled daily with boiling water.

 Water purification tablets

-Taking water purification tablets is an additional measure so if you’re susceptible to getting sick, perhaps take them with you.
+Taking water purification tablets is an additional measure.
+If you’re susceptible to getting sick, perhaps take them with you.

 Sleeping bag (-5)